Typography is the craft of endowing human language with a durable visual form. – Robert Bringhurst

 Technology has historically been an agent of change.
 Throughout the relatively short history of graphic design, new technology has spurred and fostered writings and ideas to spread farther and faster than previously thought possible.
 Each great, innovative designer or engineer has studied the past in order to improve upon what has come before.
 In this blog post, we will specifically focus on the technological development of printing and how it has affected the evolution of graphic design and branding.

 1450: Johannes Gensfleisch zur Laden zum Gutenberg – The Printing Press

-Johannes Gutenberg was German born and trained as a blacksmith and goldsmith.
+Johannes Gutenberg was German-born and trained as a blacksmith and goldsmith.
 He was very comfortable with creating his own tools and refining his process.
 This allowed him to create and experiment with the first mechanical movable type printing press system, first in 1450.
 He also developed oil-based ink needed as part of the printing system.
 The printing press sparked the printing revolution and is regarded as the beginning of modern mass communication.
 The availability of information to the general public shook up the status quo and helped shift some of the power back into the people’s hands.
-Business owners could now have their brand easily printed on many flyers, allowing their identity to be more consistent and widely recognized.
-Graphic design now had the ability to spread by means of quickly moveable type instead of just the arduous, and expensive task of hand lettering.
+Business owners could have their brand printed on many flyers, allowing their identity to be more consistent and widely recognized.
+Graphic design now had the ability to spread using quickly moveable type over the arduous, expensive task of hand lettering.
 The printing press changed everything.

 1790: Alois Senefelder – Lithography